 The award is given to an individual or individuals who have had a significant and long-term impact on enhancing public libraries in South Central Wisconsin and represent the values and mission of the SCLS Foundation.

-The Cornerstone Award Reception has raised nearly $49,000 for the foundation in four years.
-This year’s event raised just over $8,600
+According to Frankland, this fifth annual Cornerstone Award Reception continues a fundraising tradition that has raised nearly $49,000 for the foundation in four years.